‘SNOW WHITE AND THE SEVEN DWARFS’

-There’s a sing-a-long video of ‘Heigh-Ho’ that was on the original Disney ‘Sing-a-Long’ videos that I remember watching when I was a kid.
-And there’s ‘Dopey’s Wild Mine Ride’ game, which is my favourite part of the original DVD.
+There’s a ‘Sing-a-Long’ music video of ‘Heigh-Ho’ that was on one of the original Disney ‘Sing-a-Long’ VHSs that I recall watching when I was a kid.
+And there’s the ‘Dopey’s Wild Mine Ride’ game, which is my favourite part of the original DVD.
 It was pretty exciting and scary when I played it as a kid.

-There’s also a Guided Tour which is basically a look at what’s on the original DVD, mainly the bonus features.
-It’s introduced by the Magic Mirror with Roy Disney.
-Once selected, you’re given the guided tour by Angela Lansbury via a sample of all the bonus features featured on that DVD.
+There’s also the Guided Tour which is basically a look at what’s on the original DVD, mainly the bonus features.
+It’s introduced by the Magic Mirror with Roy E. Disney.
+Once selected, you’re given the guided tour by Angela Lansbury via a sample of all the bonus features featured on the DVD.

-‘Snow White and the Seven Dwarfs’ is a truly epic and beloved fairy tale movie that will be remembered for years to come.
-It was the one that started it on and continues to be ‘fairest of them all’.
-My heart skips a beat when I see this film and I will remember this fondly and lovingly.
+‘Snow White and the Seven Dwarfs’ is a truly epic and beloved fairy tale Disney movie that will be remembered for years to come.
+It was the one that started it all with Disney and continues to be ‘the fairest of them all’.
+My heart skips a beat when I see this film and I will remember it fondly and lovingly.

 ‘Snow White and the Seven Dwarfs’ rating – 10/10